seyfig/TournamentResults/README.md

 ### The Tournament Planner is a Python module, which allows users to do mainly the following:

  * Keep track of players and matches in a game tournament,
- * Pair players according to the Swiss system,
+ * Pair players according to the Swiss system
- * View different pictures of movies,
- * Read Storyline, actors, and release date of movies,
- * Comment on movies

 ### In order to run the module, it is required to: